 6) Copies of the notices required in Attachments 19-21, of the ICPG, as appropriate, or the draft notice and schedule to submit such notices.

 7) Copies of the “Actual Notice of Intent to Approve Use of Institutional Controls” sent to each recorded mortgage holder, easement holder and leaseholder along with evidence of receipt of such notice.
 See Attachment 9 of the ICPG.

+8) If a Restrictive Covenant will be used as the IC, then a copy of the draft RC.
+If the PRSR proposes reliance on an alternative IC, then copies of the relevant documents and information in support of the alternative IC.

-Please provide the above documentation to the {reviewing entity} along with a draft Restrictive Covenant.
+Please provide the above documentation to the {reviewing entity}.
 Should you have any questions, please contact me at {(xxx) xxx-xxxx} or at the letterhead address.

 Sincerely,